SCA-OAU/LearningResources/FullstackDevelopment/Fullstack.md

 The frontend of a web application is what users interact with directly.
 As a fullstack developer, you need to master the fundamentals of frontend technologies like HTML, CSS, and JavaScript, and frameworks like React or Vue.js.

+## Estimated Time: 4 - 6 weeks
+Frontend development involves mastering HTML, CSS, JavaScript, and frameworks like React or Vue.js.
+Given the broad scope of frontend technologies, learners should expect to spend significant time on topics like responsive design, JavaScript frameworks, and UI/UX principles.

 Here are some highly recommended tutorials and courses for **Frontend Technologies**: